 Running out of lemon zest must mean you have no lemons at hand.
 Still, there might be some leftover lemon juice in your fridge.
 If so, use it instead of zest for a similar but more sour flavor.
 The tip is to go for fresh lemon juice because it best imitates the desired taste.

-You should also note that juice won’t be the best idea in certain types of foods.
+You should also note that juice won’t be the best idea for certain types of foods.
 For instance, it could harm the texture of whipped cream, which goes better with dry ingredients.
 But if you do opt for a liquid, use the following dosage conversation:

-1 tsp of lemon zest = 2 tsp of lemon juice
+1 tsp of lemon zest = 2 tsp of lemon juice.

 3. Lemon Extract